 - dry nose

 - dry throat

 - dry cough

 - unresolved dry cough symptoms - productive, barking cough, thick yellow-green sputum, fever

 Dryness consumes body fluids causing dry skin, dry lips, dry nose, dry throat, constipation, etc. Dryness enters the body through the skin, nose and mouth.
 As the nose and the mouth are the orifices of the Lung external dryness attack results in dry cough.
 As the throat is dry the voice becomes hoarse.
 The Large Intestine is the partner organ of the Lung, therefore dryness in the Lung will lead to dryness in the Large Intestine, causing constipation.

 The antidote to dryness is moisture.
-Foods that moist dryness are white foods (the color that benefits the lung) with moisturizing quality.
+Foods that quickly moisten dryness are white foods (the color that benefits the Lung) with moisturizing quality.
 Such are eggs, milk, and dairy products.
-Pears benefit constipation, bananas and apricots have general moistening property, and white fungus, such as button mushrooms, moistens dryness and nourishes the lungs.
+Pears benefit constipation, bananas and apricots have general moistening property, and white fungus, such as button mushrooms, moistens and nourishes the Lung.
 (1)

 (1) Pitchford, Paul (2002).
 Healing with Whole Foods.
 Berkeley: North Atlantic Books

 Note: These healing methods are compiled from the author's perspective of traditional Chinese medicine and her personal experience as a parent.
 Nevertheless it is essential that you stay in touch with and consult your pediatrician at all times!
 Please read our Disclaimer!